-Information for site staff
+Information for site staff in the UK

-People admitted to hospital with COVID-19 and/or influenza may be invited to participate in the RECOVERY trial.
+People admitted to hospital with pneumonia (including COVID-19 and/or influenza pneumonia) may be invited to participate in the RECOVERY trial.
 Current active comparisons are listed on the home page.
 The trial is designed to have the least possible impact on NHS staff.
 You will find Frequently Asked Questions on the site set-up page.

 See Update Alerts on this page for update details.

 1 december 2023

 Substantial amendment 33 has been approved, which introduces a new dexamethasone comparison for patients with community-acquired pneumonia (CAP).
 This involves new versions of the protocol (V27.0) and adult PIS-ICF (V26.0).
 We are asking sites to implement this amendment on 8th January 2024, whether or not they plan to open the CAP comparison then.
 SA33 documents are available from the Regulatory documents page now, and the rest of the website will be updated with these on 8th January.
 Please ensure that any previous document versions are destroyed after this date.

 Message to RECOVERY site teams about the collaboration between REMAP-CAP and RECOVERY, from the Chief Investigators and NIHR Deputy Medical Director:

 Thank you for all your help on these trials to date.
 You may be aware that the REMAP-CAP and RECOVERY are both now evaluating treatments for patients admitted to hospital with influenza.
 Given the overlap between the trials and the treatments being tested, the chief investigators have decided that REMAP-CAP and RECOVERY will collaborate to maximise our chance of success.
 This collaboration involves: